Artificial Intelligence in Retail

 An introduction to eCommerce A.I.

 Artificial intelligence is no longer just a buzzword.
-Businesses are thriving from using the services, but the question is will an automated service ever take over from a human one and will it complement or replace?
+Businesses are thriving from using the services, but the question is will an automated service ever take over from a human one and will it complement or replace it?

-AI is typically assimilated to a robot who can think logically without emotions, then make rational decisions with less or no mistakes than humans.
+AI is typically assimilated to a robot who can think logically without emotions, and then make rational decisions with fewer or no mistakes than humans.
 It will have a low or 0% error rate and deliver with precision.
-AI helps staff do their jobs more effectively, rather than put their jobs at risk of becoming redundant.
-AI could also open more opportunities and drive up conversion rate, for example, a chatbot who requires support can transfer to a human operator, more as a supervisory role stepping in when they need to only.
+AI helps staff do their jobs more effectively, rather than putting their jobs at risk of becoming redundant.
+AI could also open more opportunities and drive up conversion rates, for example, a chatbot who requires support can transfer to a human operator, more as a supervisory role stepping in when they need to only.
 It could reduce some of the workload humans have to do, freeing them up to do more intuitive, creative work that they are better suited to.
-However, the question remains whether automation goes too far?
+However, the question remains whether automation goes too far.

 So, depending on the limitations of some chatbots, they could prove to be more frustrating than interacting with a human being.
 Therefore, they should ideally be used for simple tasks, because of their limited functionality.